atgreen/openldk/README.md

 # OpenLDK

+> [!WARNING]
+> This does not work and may never work.
+Please don't tell anyone
+> about this.
+I just prefer to tinker in public.

 OpenLDK is a JIT compiler and runtime for Java written in Common Lisp.
 It works by incrementally translating Java bytecode into Lisp, and then compiling that into native machine code for execution.
 Java